adityaramesh/ccbase/README.md

 printing and parsing data, or writing unit tests.
 This library requires a C++11-conformant compiler.

-## Upcoming updates.
+# Planned updates

-- Add support for references in `expected.hpp`
+- Add support for references to `expected.hpp`.

 # Documentation